 2. Research the condo developer or builder

-It`s important to feel confident placing a large sum of money in the form of a down payment with a condo developer or builder.
 Keep in mind that many condo complexes take five years or longer to construct, and more than one condo developer has gone bankrupt in Toronto.
-As such, it is important that you do your homework and research the condo developer or builder you`re thinking of making a purchase from.
+As such, it is important that you do your homework and research the condo developer or builder you're thinking of making a purchase from.
 Fortunately there is ample information available online.
 Be sure and check that the developer has experience building condos and a track record of completing projects on time.
 Also look at customer reviews to see if people are happy with the finished product.
 Canada Mortgage and Housing Corporation (CMHC) provides a condominium buyer’s guide that highlights the research you should do before putting any money down.

 3. Avoid paying too much

-Demand for condos in Toronto is so strong that it is common for bidding wars to breakout – even for new units that have not been built yet.
-This heated environment, and the rush to secure a condo before they are sold, can lead people to make emotional decisions that result in them bidding too much or agreeing to pay too much money for a condo they want.
-It is not uncommon for bidding wars to drive the price of a condo up by 20% or more.
-But be warned.
-This is a situation that people most often regret over the long-term.
-Overpaying for a condo at the outset will harm your future return, especially if you plan to resell the unit within five years or less.
+The demand for condos in Toronto is so strong that it is common for bidding wars to break out – even for new units that have not been built yet.
+It is not uncommon for bidding wars to drive the price of a condo up by 20 per cent or more.
+But be warned, overpaying for a condo at the outset will harm your future return, especially if you plan to resell the unit within five years or less.
 Keep a cool head and appraise the situation with dollars and cents in mind.
 Remember that more condos are coming on the market all the time.
 If you miss out on one opportunity, another one will present itself before too long.